 - Avoid constantly feeding bacteria with sugars: Avoid sticky foods (like dried fruits) or brush after eating them.
 Practice intermittent fasting frequently to avoid sugar for an extended period while allowing saliva to do its remineralization.
 Avoid snacking and grazing throughout the day.
 Use natural antimicrobial agents and “add” good bacterial strains, which can keep the cariogenic ones in check (see below).

 - Avoid a dry mouth: mouth breathing or under-productive salivary glands can lead to a lack of remineralizing saliva.
-Those issues may be addressed by improving breathing through your nose (try the species-appropriate frugivore diet for both issues).
+Those issues may be addressed by improving breathing through your nose (try the species-appropriate frugivore diet for both issues) and addressing vitamin deficiency and diet.

 - Avoid nutrient deficiencies: Addressing deficiency in fat-soluble vitamins, magnesium, and calcium are key for teeth health (see details below).
 Also, do not drink distilled water before remineralizing it.
 Distilled water acts like a sponge that takes up minerals, including from your saliva.
 If you drink distilled water frequently, your oral cavitation and saliva are wiped clean of minerals, which is not helpful if you want to remineralize your teeth through mineral-rich saliva.
 Vegans that eat cooked foods avoid the phytic acids in grain and legumes, which chelate minerals from foods and prevent their absorption.